DenisFeier/ios-translation-yml-to-strings/README.md

 ### Usage

-    Lets see whats happens if we have this sample file:
+    Let`s see what happens if we have this sample file:

 ```yml